fsprojects/fantomas/Usage.md

 	    | n -> find(n - 1)
 	  find <| f.Length - 1
 	```
+ - `--pageWidth <number>`: `number` has to be an integer greater or equal to 60.
+This preference sets the column where we break F# constructs into new lines.
+The default value is 80.
+To see its effects, please take a look at some [output files](tests/stackexchange_output) with `--pageWidth 90` preference.

  - `--noSemicolonEOL`: remove all semicolons at the end of lines e.g.